evant179/secret-santa-desktop-app/README.md

 ### Eclipse ###

 * Download and install latest Eclipse IDE.
 As of 12/18/2016, latest version found [here](https://eclipse.org/downloads/).
+* To keep our formatting consistent so we can easily see diffs, import eclipse_preferences.epf found in the [Downloads](https://bitbucket.org/evant179/secretsantagenerator/downloads).

 ### JavaFX ###